DynamicsUFPR/recurrence-microstates-python/README.md

 cd recurrence-microstates-python
 ```

-Then, try installing it using:
+Then, try to install it using:
 ```text
 pip install .
 ```